Transport pathways of pesticides in the environment

 Soil properties also affect the length of time pesticides can remain in the soil without being broken down, i.e. their lifetime or persistence.
 The soil is a complex and variable environment which greatly affects the soil solution, dissolved compounds, gases and microorganisms.
 Mineral particles and organic material make up the solid phase of the soil, while soil water and soil air are found in the soil pores between the solid particles.
 The soil is continually being affected by temperature changes, weathering, living organisms, water percolation and substances being added from the atmosphere.

 The length of time a pesticide remains in the soil without being broken down mainly depends on how accessible it is for breakdown by microorganisms.
 In the smallest soil cavities, those less than one-tenth of a micrometre, pesticides can survive for a long time.
 This is because soil microorganisms are simply too large to enter these small pores.
 The pesticide is therefore physically protected against breakdown.
 It is mainly clayey soils that have a large proportion of such small, inaccessible micro-cavities.

+Figure.
 In pores so small that microorganisms (green in the pictures) cannot enter them, pesticides can survive for a long time.
-The upper picture shows pesticide distribution (red dots) from 0-7.7 days.
-The lower picture shows pesticide distribution after more than 7.7 days.
-Pictures from: Bergström & Stenström, 1998.
+The top diagram shows pesticide distribution (red dots) after spraying.
+The bottom diagram shows pesticide distribution following microbial decomposition Pictures from: Bergström & Stenström, 1998.
 Environmental Fate of Chemicals in Soil.
-Ambio Vol. 27 No 1, Feb.
-1998.
+Ambio Vol. 27 No 1.